Earth might get a new ‘mini-moon’ — or it could be a long-lost rocket heading toward our orbit

 A strange space object approaching Earth is about to get captured by our gravity and become a new, temporary “mini-moon.”

 The object, which is dubbed 2020 SO, could be an asteroid.
-Or, it could be part of the Surveyor 2, a robotic spacecraft launched to the moon on September 20, 1966, according to EarthSky.
+Or it could be part of the Surveyor 2, a robotic spacecraft launched to the moon on Sept.
+20, 1966, according to EarthSky.

 “It won’t be the first time Earth has captured a mini-moon, but this object is unusual and perhaps no ordinary asteroid.
 It might be a lost rocket, originally launched from Earth more than 50 years ago,” the article says.

-The hitch: If it turns out to be space junk, it won’t technically be considered an actual mini-moon.
+The hitch: If it turns out to be space junk, it won’t technically be considered a mini-moon.

 “Is 2020 SO an ordinary asteroid?
 Or is it an old earthly rocket returning home?
 We just don’t know yet,” EarthSky writes.